makerdao/pe-checklists/spell/spell-reviewer-goerli-checklist.md

     * [ ] Upgradable SubDAO contracts
       * [ ] Any upgradable contracts have the `PAUSE_PROXY` as their `admin` (i.e. the party that can upgrade)
         * [ ] Any upgradable SubDAO contracts with an `admin` that is not `PAUSE_PROXY` are not authed on any core contracts (Blocking)
-    * [ ] All SubDAO content addresses (i.e. provided contract addresses or EOAs) present in the Maker Core spell are present in the exec sheet and are correct.
+    * [ ] All SubDAO content addresses (i.e. provided contract addresses or EOAs) present in the Maker Core spell are present in the Exec Sheet and are correct.
 SubDAO addresses being authed or given any permissions and addresses being called must be confirmed by the SubDAO spell team.
-    * [ ] SubDAO actions match exec sheet (only where inline with main spell code) and do not affect core contracts
+    * [ ] SubDAO actions match Exec Sheet (only where inline with main spell code) and do not affect core contracts
-    * [ ] Core contract knock-on actions (such as offboarding or setting DC to 0) are present in the exec and match the code
+    * [ ] Core contract knock-on actions (such as offboarding or setting DC to 0) are present in the Exec Sheet and match the code
     * [ ] External calls for SubDAO content are NOT delegate call
     * [ ] Code does not have untoward behavior within the scope of Maker Core Contracts (e.g. up to the SubDAO proxy)
 * [ ] External Contracts Calls (Not SubDAOs, e.g. Starknet)